The Vermont Statutes Online

-(f) Nothing contained herein shall be construed to prevent conference compliance with laws relating to audit or inspection of accounts by or on behalf of any government contributing to the support of the conference.
-(1967, No. 288 (Adj.
+(f) Nothing contained herein shall be construed to prevent Conference compliance with laws relating to audit or inspection of accounts by or on behalf of any government contributing to the support of the Conference.
+(Added 1967, No. 288 (Adj.
 Sess.), § 1, eff.
 March 15, 1968.)

 § 1959.
 Construction and severability—Article IX

-This compact shall be liberally construed so as to effectuate the purpose thereof.
-The provisions of this compact shall be severable and if any phrase, clause, sentence or provision of this compact is declared to be contrary to the constitution of any state or the United States or the applicability thereof to any government, agency, person or circumstance is held invalid, validity of the remainder of this compact and the applicability thereof to any government, agency, person or circumstance shall not be affected thereby.
-If this compact shall be held contrary to the constitution of any state participating herein, the compact shall remain in full force and effect as to the remaining party states and in full force and effect as to the state affected as to all severable matters.
-(1967, No. 288 (Adj.
+This Compact shall be liberally construed so as to effectuate the purpose thereof.
+The provisions of this Compact shall be severable and if any phrase, clause, sentence or provision of this Compact is declared to be contrary to the constitution of any state or the United States or the applicability thereof to any government, agency, person or circumstance is held invalid, validity of the remainder of this Compact and the applicability thereof to any government, agency, person or circumstance shall not be affected thereby.
+If this Compact shall be held contrary to the constitution of any state participating herein, the Compact shall remain in full force and effect as to the remaining party states and in full force and effect as to the state affected as to all severable matters.
+(Added 1967, No. 288 (Adj.
 Sess.), § 1, eff.
 March 15, 1968.)

 - Subchapter 002: PROVISIONS RELATING TO COMPACT

 The Commissioner of Public Safety shall be the “administrative head of the state police department” for the purposes of the New England State Police Compact set forth in subchapter 1 of this chapter.
 (Added 1967, No. 288 (Adj.
 Sess.), § 2, eff.
 March 15, 1968.)